ATM2100/GuidedWalkThroughOfLinux/Guide.md

 ### /proc
 The `/proc` directory is primarily for processes, but there is some pretty useful information that is worth looking at.
+Take the following:

 ```
 cpuinfo
 meminfo
-version
 ```

+Both of these files contain some very useful stats related to the cpu and ram respectively.
+I highly recommend looking at them, especially since the information that is good to know is at the top of both.
+For `cpuinfo`, towards the top there is a "model name" line.
+It should be pretty easy to get the rest of of the useful information you would need with just that, but just about every spec you would want is in `cpuinfo`.
+The top line of `meminfo` is "MemTotal" in kB.
+If you want to know how much ram you have, you can just go here.

+### Exercise grep
+Start in the `/proc/` directory.

+a) Use grep to list the lines with "model" in cpuinfo.
+b) Use grep to list the lines with "id" in cpuinfo.
+c) Use grep to list the lines with "cpu" in cpuinfo.
+d) Use grep to list the lines with "id" in cpuinfo.
+e) Do a-d again but this time print one line above and below.
+f) Do a-d again but this time only print lines without the given word.

-#### warnings about chmod 777 and chown 777
+### warnings about chmod 777
 With great power comes great responsibility.
 When you are given the power to make any change to the system and the system will let you, it can be easy to expose your computer to danger.
-Some of the more important commands to look out for are CHange OWNer and CHange MODe (`chown` and `chmod`).
-If something online says to `chmod` or `chown` a file or directory, be very carful, especially with 777.
+Some of the more important commands to look out for are CHange OWNer and CHange MODe (`chmod`).
+If something online says to `chmod` a file or directory, be very carful, especially with 777.
 When you run `ls -l` you get output like this:
 drwxrw-r-x
 This shows what users and groups have access to certain files and directories.
 If you don't know how to count in binary, the explanation of what the 777.
-Know that it gives every user access to the file or directory the `chown` or `chmod` command is run on and it poses a significant security risk.
+Know that it gives every user access to the file or directory the `chmod` command is run on and it poses a significant security risk.

 This is how the 777 relates to the permissions:
 ```